adyilam/python-projects/README.md

 # pythonProject

-This is Python programming language basic to advanced code demonstration.
+# Overview

+Python is a versatile and powerful programming language that is widely used in various domains, including web development, data science, machine learning, scientific computing, and more.

-In this project we  will cover the full course of python programming language.
+In this demonstration, we will cover from python basics to advanced coding practices.

 Part 1:
   variable, dataType, Boolean, Casting and String